setusoft/silhouette-play-react-seed/README.md

 ### Build the application for production

 This builds a Debian package which can be installed on all Debian based systems.
 The application uses [SBT Native Packager] to create the build.
-To creates builds for other distributions, please follow the documentation.
+To create builds for other distributions, please follow the documentation.

 ```